Self-care sounds like a luxury when you are a busy mom.

 So, I’m going to tell you why you need to make sure you practice self-care every day.
 I’ll also provide you with some amazing self-care ideas that you can squeeze into your hectic schedule.

-That way, you’ll get things done but won’t constantly find yourself feeling stressed, overwhelmed, and drained.
+You’ll get things done that way but won’t constantly find yourself feeling stressed, overwhelmed, and drained.

 Table of Contents